-LIFE19 NAT/LV/000973 LIFE REEF Research of marine protected habitats in EEZ and determination of the necessary conservation status in Latvia harmonise the marine spatial planning with the conservation of marine biodiversity.
+LIFE19 NAT/LV/000973 LIFE REEF Research of marine protected habitats in EEZ and determination of the necessary conservation status in Latvia fast expansion of the so-called Blue Economy, particularly the Marine Renewable Energy, it is of utmost importance to harmonise the marine spatial planning with the conservation of marine biodiversity.
 In the Baltic Sea area, the two competent intergovernmental bodies, HELCOM and VASAB, have established a joint MSP WG.
 This session will examine the aspirations, solutions and lessons learned at different scales and settings.
-Daniel Depellegrin, IH Cantabria, Spain: The overall framework Jan Schmidtbauer Crona, SWAM, HELCOM-VASAB MSP WG, Sweden: The achievements and lessons learned in the Baltic and Sweden Solvita Strāķe, Latvian Institute of Aquatic Ecology, Latvia: The achievements and lessons learned in Latvia Session 4: Methodology of assessing cumulative impacts of pressures tbc Ida Maria Bonnevie, Aalborg University, Denmark: tbc Aurelija Armoskaite, Latvian Institute of Aquatic Ecology, Latvia: tbc DAY 2 | 29.10.2025 Session 5: Coastal fisheries management in MPAs tbc Session 6: Stakeholder engagement in establishing the MPAs network: sharing the best experience and lessons learned Organizing spatial protection of marine diversity cuts across strong interests of multiple stakeholders.
+Daniel Depellegrin, IH Cantabria, Spain: The overall framework Jan Schmidtbauer Crona tbc, SWAM, HELCOM-VASAB MSP WG, Sweden: The achievements and lessons learned in the Baltic and Sweden Solvita Strāķe, Latvian Institute of Aquatic Ecology, Latvia: The achievements and lessons learned in Latvia through LIFE REEF Session 3: Pressure and impact analysis Human activities create various types of multiple pressures on the ecosystem state.
+These pressures serve as a mechanism of change that first affects the natural system and then the social system, specifically ecosystem service supply and human welfare.
+This session will explore methods and tools for assessing the pressures that human activities have on marine and coastal ecosystems, including cumulative impacts, to improve MPA designation and wider ecosystem-based planning processes.
+Applied examples or case studies will illustrate how scientific analysis and knowledge can improve conservation efforts and decision-making in the marine context Ida Maria Bonnevie, Aalborg University, Denmark: tbcAurelija Armoskaite, Latvian Institute of Aquatic Ecology, Latvia: tbcIvana Stojanovic, SUBMARINER Network for Blue Growth EEIG, Germany: tbc DAY 2 | 29.10.2025 Session 4: Coastal fisheries management in MPAs Tbc Ulf Bergstrom, Swedish University of Agricultural Sciences Julius Morkunas, Klaipeda University Ivars Putnis, Institute of Food Safety, Animal Health and Environment "BIOR" Andris Avotiņš, Institute of Food Safety, Animal Health and Environment "BIOR" Session 5: Stakeholder engagement in establishing the MPAs network: sharing the best experience and lessons learned Organizing spatial protection of marine diversity cuts across strong interests of multiple stakeholders.
 These include both the historically established and socioeconomically important industries, such as shipping and fisheries and the rapidly developing "new" ones, as marine renewable energy and marine and coastal recreation and tourism.
 These are crucial for local communities.
 On the other hand, proper citizen involvement enhances data gathering and the real-life enforcement of protective measures.
 In these circumstances, it is critical to implement an inclusive, patient and balanced two-way stakeholder communication at all steps of establishing the MPAs.
 This session will share the best practices in this field.
 Edvards Kušners, Latvijas Banka: Why to protect the nature and how to justify it with finances?
+Victor Gutierrez Lopez, LIFE INTEMARES, Spain: Experience in Spain, Mediterranean and Atlantic Region Jānis Ločmelis, Investment and Development Agency of Latvia: Wind Park development in marine waters vs nature protection

-Andrea Blaškovič, Project MPA4Change, Croatia: Experience in Croatia, Mediterranean Sea tbc Session 7: Final panel discussion, summary and closing off tbc Day 3 | 30.10.2025 Session 8: Field trip
+Session 6: Final panel discussion, summary and closing off Panellists: